chung-leong/react-seq/README.md

 (probably a detour request).
 When that happens, code in the finally block will run.
 If the function had made changes specific to this section, it can roll them back here.

-Please note that certain implementation details are left out of the code snippet presented above for brevity sake.
+Please note that certain implementation details are left out of the code snippets above for brevity sake.
 Consult the [Transition example](./examples/transition/README.md) for something that better represent a fully-developed, real-world solution.
 You'll also find further discussion on the Yield-Await-Promise model.

-## Page transition
+## Adding transition effects

 React-seq's ability to handle nested async generator lends itself nicely to performing page transition.
 All we would need is a function that takes an element and returns a generator producing the right sequence.
 It can output